Search

 Epilepsy is a disorder of the nervous system that leads to uncontrolled seizures.
 According to ACK’s Canine Health Foundation, canine epilepsy is the most common neurological disorder among dogs, affecting about 0.75% of the dog population.

-It’s advisable to always work with your pet’s vet for the medical management of the condition, including anti-epilepsy drugs.
+It’s advisable to always work with your pet’s vet to manage the condition, including anti-epilepsy drugs.

 Other Health Conditions

-Other health conditions that may affect your Gerberian Shepsky include cancer, ear infections and, gastric dilatation-volvulus (GDV), or bloating.
-Bloat (GDV) is a life-threatening condition that you need to be aware of.
+Other health conditions affecting your Gerberian Shepsky include cancer, ear infections, gastric dilatation-volvulus (GDV), or bloating.
+Bloat (GDV) is a life-threatening condition you must be aware of.

 As a general rule, older dogs are harder to train and socialize than puppies.
 Older dogs or rescue dogs may have had an owner who trained them in one particular way, and you will need to retrain them to create your desired pet companion.